lukejacksonn/Actuate/README.md

 <br>
 #### Nested Animations

 You can call actuate again on the reference element explained in the above example.
-This allows you to create animation sequences (I am working on chaining).
+This allows you to create animation sequences.
+Useful for animate in-out cases.

 ```javascript
 $(this).actuate('tada', function(x) {